-Welcome to Gloucestershire County Council's Statement of Accounts for 2020/21.
+Welcome to Gloucestershire County Council's Statement of Accounts for 2021/22.
 The Statement of Accounts reports the income and expenditure on service provision for the financial year and the value of the Council's assets and liabilities at the end of the financial year.
 This is done in accordance with proper accounting practices, as defined in the Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Local Authority Accounting in the United Kingdom (the Code), and in accordance with the Accounts and Audit Regulations 2015.

-For 2020/21 an extended statutory approval date of 30th September is in place, with a requirement for me to provide certification by 31st July, that the draft Statement of Accounts give a true and fair view of our financial position as at 31st March 2021.
+For 2021/22 an extended statutory approval date of 30th November 2022 is in place, with a requirement for me to provide certification by 31st July 2022, that the draft Statement of Accounts give a true and fair view of our financial position as at 31st March 2022.

-Our 2020/21 audited Statement of Accounts needs to be submitted to the Council's Audit & Governance Committee (our appropriate body) for approval by 30th September 2021, following a thirty day public inspection period which must commence on or before the first working day in August.
+Our 2021/22 audited Statement of Accounts needs to be submitted to the Council's Audit & Governance Committee (our appropriate body) for approval by 30th November 2022, following a thirty-day public inspection period which must commence on or before the first working day in August 2022.

-In line with these timescales our 2020/21 Statement of Accounts, are prepared to adhere to the statutory deadlines, with the Statement of Accounts being available to our auditors, Grant Thornton, on 21st June 2021.
+In line with these timescales our 2021/22 Statement of Accounts, are prepared to adhere to the statutory deadlines, with the Statement of Accounts being available to our auditors, Grant Thornton, on 22nd July 2022.
 Continuing to produce a quality set of accounts has only been possible due to the hard work and dedication of staff in Strategic Finance and across the whole Council.

-As in previous years, the financial statements demonstrate the financial standing of the Council continues to be robust.
+As in previous years, the financial statements demonstrate that the financial standing of the Council continues to be robust.
 We have employed good financial management disciplines, processes and procedures during the year and we continue to strive for on-going improvement and excellence.

 This Narrative Report provides information about Gloucestershire, including the key issues affecting the Council and its accounts.
-It provides a summary of the financial position as at 31st March 2021 followed by an explanation of the financial statements, including information on significant transactions during 2020/21.
+It provides a summary of the financial position as at 31st March 2022 followed by an explanation of the financial statements, including information on significant transactions during 2021/22.

 To comply with the Code, the information contained in the accounts is, by necessity, technical and very complex, hence the length of the accounts.
-The aim of this narrative report is not only to provide readers with a wider overview of the Council's financial position for the year ending 31st March 2021 but also to enable an understanding of the key issues.
-It does this by presenting an analysis of the budgeted and actual net expenditure for 2020/21 based on the management accounts, and then provides a summary of the key financial statements included within the statutory final accounts.
+The aim of this narrative report is not only to provide readers with a wider overview of the Council's financial position for the year ending 31st March 2022 but also to enable an understanding of the key issues.
+It does this by presenting an analysis of the budgeted and actual net expenditure for 2021/22 based on the management accounts, and then provides a summary of the key financial statements included within the statutory final accounts.